 Ogbu, John, Collective Identity and the Burden of “Acting White” in Black History, Community, and Education, (The Urban Review, Vol. 36, No. 1, March 2004)

-Destination Destiny, is a Chicago based 501(c)3 dedicated to equipping young people to engage, discern and make conscious choices as they walk out their DESTINY.
+Destination Destiny, is a Chicago based 501(c)3 dedicated to inspiring young people to engage, discern and make conscious choices as they walk out their DESTINY.
 Helping students gain a vision for their future by enabling them to build resilient lives through experiential, relational and educational activities focused on changing their life trajectories. #ImpactDestiny